joshbegley/nyt-latest/README.md

 `Brian Cashman made it clear that if he could add a starting pitcher before the trade deadline passes, he will.
 Here are six names to watch.`\
 https://nytimes.com/athletic/6509724/2025/07/23/yankees-trade-deadline-targets-starting-pitchers/

-**Bengals’ 53-man roster projection: Guard battles, D-line uncertainty as camp begins**\
+**Bengals 53-man roster projection: Guard battles, D-line uncertainty as camp begins**\
 `The high-profile offensive skill positions are set but several other spots are still up for grabs in training camp.`\
 https://nytimes.com/athletic/6509875/2025/07/23/bengals-53-man-roster-projection-2025/